 Veteran Actress Offends Keerthy Suresh Fans, Says She Slept Off While Watching Her Movie

 Last year, actress Keerthy Suresh became the talk of the town for all the right reasons when Mahanati opened to a good response at the box office and went on to become a runaway hit.
-The film, directed by nag Ashwin, revolved around the life of yesteryear actress Savitri and touched upon the golden years of Telugu cinema.
+The film, directed by Nag Ashwin, revolved around the life of yesteryear actress Savitri and touched upon the golden years of Telugu cinema.
 Most critics felt that it clicked with fans as it highlighted the Gundamma Katha star's rise to stardom as well as her downfall, which made it an engaging affair.
 Now, Mahanati is back in the limelight for a rather surprising reason.

 During a recent interview, veteran actress Vanisri said that she 'slept off' while watching Mahanati as she could not relate to the second half.
 She also said that no one should ever make a biopic on her as there are no 'twists' in her life.